 There was a time when Venice was actually the gayest city on Earth.
 It was all about indulgence and pleasure, with artists and royals masking themselves during Carnival.
 Today you'll hear that there are few or no real gay hangouts in the city, but as one of the world's most visited destinations, you can be sure to find gay-friendly spots in every corner, from a romantic hotel to an historic café.
 Gay or straight, this magical city is now used to welcome all kinds of visitors, and after a full day of sightseeing, you can relax with a drink at one of the places below.

-Head to Centrale for a late dinner at the restaurant and drinks at the chill-out lounge, a stylish place where trendy gay and straight mix on most nights.
+This is the place for a late dinner and cocktails.
+It's a stylish restaurant where trendy gay and straight mix on most nights.

-Located in Mestre, just 10 minutes from central Venice, this sauna offers a Jacuzzi, Turkish bath, tanning, and a bar with internet service.
+Located in Mestre, just 10 minutes from central Venice, this sauna offers a Jacuzzi, Turkish bath, tanning, and a bar.

-Look for the hotel that best matches your budget, type of trip or personality.
-Here you can guarantee your hotel room but you do NOT pay anything at the time of booking.
-Payments are only made at the hotel and there are no booking fees.
-Most allow cancellations with no penalty if done up to 24 or 48 hours in advance.
-You'll see that information at the time of booking and again in the confirmation email.
+Look for the hotel or apartment that best matches your budget, type of trip or personality.
+You may guarantee your reservation but do NOT pay anything at the time of booking.
+Payments are only made at the property, and there are no booking fees.
+Most hotels and apartments allow cancellations with no penalty if done up to 24 or 48 hours in advance.
+You'll see that information at the time of booking and again in the confirmation email: